point85/OEE-Designer/README.md

 ## Operator Web Application
 The Operator web application is browser-based and allows a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.

+For example, the screen for entering summarized availability is:
+![Operator Web Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-web-availability.png)

+## Operator Mobile Application
+The Operator iOS and Android mobile applications allow a user to enter availability, performance, production, material change and job events.
+The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.

 On Google Play Store, search for "Point85 Overall Equipment Effectiveness" or "OEE" application.
 The direct URL is https://play.google.com/store/apps/details?id=point85.oee.mobile.app.
 An iOS mobile operator application was also released.
 On the Apple App Store, search for the "Point85 OEE Operator App" or "OEE" application.

 For a video demonstration of the mobile app functionality, please browse to https://www.dropbox.com/s/il8pkx2kmmwvgb7/OEE_Mobile_App.mp4?dl=0.

 For example, the screen for entering summarized availability is:
-![Operator Web Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-web-availability.png)

-## Operator Mobile Application
-The Operator iOS and Android mobile applications allow a user to enter availability, performance, production, material change and job events.
-The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.

-For example, the screen for entering summarized availability is:
 ![Operator Mobile Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-mobile-availability.png)

-A demonstration HTTP server is running in a Collector at IP address 52.37.56.187 on port 8182.
+A demonstration HTTP server is running a Collector at IP address 52.37.56.187 on port 8182.

 ## Localization
 All applications with user-visible text use resource bundles for localization.
 The locale is the default locale of the desktop or web server machine.
 Each application has two default resource bundles, one for text named (app name)Lang.properties and one for errors/exceptions named (app name)Error.properties with US English text.